SantoshKesani/ENPM661_Proj1/README.md

 # ENPM661_Proj1
-The following repo consists solving 8 puzzle using BFS
+The following repository consists code required for solving the 8 puzzle problem using BFS.
+It also has the text files which give the information about nodes, path, node info.